 Area: 1096 m²

 Located in Jiangxi Province, a region of south-east China, the project was introduced with already built constraints.
 An extension of primary school was constructed using the building waste available nearby.
 Responding to the hot climate, the roof was molded with brick waste and rubble to keep the interior thermally cool in summers and recites heat during winters.
 Bricks are arranged with a perforated pattern for better ventilation.
-The facade has vertical concrete fins, helps in reducing heat inlet and sizes vary according to the functions.
+The facade has vertical concrete fins, which helps in reducing heat inlet and sizes vary according to the functions.
 Incorporating courtyards and open spaces help in achieving the major goal of enhancing community participation and creating an adaptive educational environment.

 6. Chaparral Rural School